astashov/liftosaur/blog/posts/workout-planner.md

 It's not an easy problem to solve though.
 Need to think through UI and UX of such tool, so that it'd be easy to use, and you'd have all the information in front of you, and you could easily tweak it.
 Would be also cool to be able store the programs you build too, and adjust them when you progress or when your goals change.

-## Getting inspiration from software development industry
+## Getting inspiration from software development tools

 The software development industry has decades of experience in developing tools for writing programs.
 A weighlifting program shares some similarities with a software program.
 For example, we have pretty formalized hierarchy - a weightlifting program consists of weeks, a week consists of workouts, a workout consists of exercises.
 Each exercise consists of: